N03662963/ELSpring2018/misc/Readme.md

-Miscellaneous items can be placed here
+This is where my Miscellaneous items will be placed.